longhorn/website/content/docs/1.6.0/references/settings.md

 > Default: `block-if-contains-last-replica`

 Define the policy to use when a node with the last healthy replica of a volume is drained.
 Available options:

 - `block-if-contains-last-replica`: Longhorn will block the drain when the node contains the last healthy replica of a volume.
 - `allow-if-replica-is-stopped`: Longhorn will allow the drain when the node contains the last healthy replica of a volume but the replica is stopped.
   WARNING: possible data loss if the node is removed after draining.
-Select this option if you want to drain the node and do in-place upgrade/maintenance.
 - `always-allow`: Longhorn will allow the drain even though the node contains the last healthy replica of a volume.
   WARNING: possible data loss if the node is removed after draining.
 Also possible data corruption if the last replica was running during the draining.
+- `block-for-eviction`: Longhorn will automatically evict all replicas and block the drain until eviction is complete.
+  WARNING: Can result in slow drains and extra data movement associated with replica rebuilding.
+- `block-for-eviction-if-contains-last-replica`: Longhorn will automatically evict any replicas that don't have a healthy counterpart and block the drain until eviction is complete.
+  WARNING: Can result in slow drains and extra data movement associated with replica rebuilding.

+Each option has benefits and drawbacks.
+See [Node Drain Policy Recommendations](../../volumes-and-nodes/maintenance/#node-drain-policy-recommendations) for help deciding which is most appropriate in your environment.

 #### Detach Manually Attached Volumes When Cordoned